ding-lab/TinDaisy/cwl/tools/README.md

 Tools here use tindaisy-core as image

-Newer tools are isolated to their own github projects, in ../submodules Those tools do not use TinDaisy-Core
+Newer tools are isolated to their own projects in docker images and CWL tools, and can be found in ../submodules

+Tools here should be replaced with equivalents in [TinJasmine](https://github.com/ding-lab/TinJasmine)